Top Ways to Prevent Pet Related Homeowners Insurance Claims

 Prepare Your Pets

 Before visitors arrive, there are some steps you can take to help your pet get ready.
-Try playing a game with your pet before visitors arrive to help tire them out.
+Try playing a game with your pet before the visitors arrive to help tire them out.
 This way, the pet will have less energy to approach visitors with and be less likely to want to play with new arrivals.
-If your pet gets anxious when you have company is around, consider putting them in a crate or another room until everyone leaves.
+If your pet gets anxious when you have a company is around, consider putting them in a crate or another room until everyone leaves.

 Prepare Your Home